omarecd/iot-hvac-operational-analysis/README.md

 18:00 → 17:00 → 16:00

 This adjustment reduces heating runtime while maintaining indoor comfort levels.

-Although the exact energy savings were not calculated (as heating costs are handled externally by the building management company), reducing runtime logically leads to lower energy consumption.
+The exact energy savings were not calculated (as heating costs are handled externally by the building management company).

 More importantly, this project demonstrates how IoT telemetry can support data-driven operational decisions.